vmantilla/WeatherApp/README.md

 ## Image Loading

 The Kingfisher library is used for image loading and caching.
-The `ForecastCollectionViewCell` and `CurrentCollectionViewCell` utilize Kingfisher to load weather condition icons from a URL and display them in the respective views.
+The `ForecastCollectionViewCell` utilize Kingfisher to load weather condition icons from a URL and display them in the respective views.

 ## Coordinator Pattern